Blockstream/green_ios/README.md

 For Debian Stretch

 * sudo apt-get update && sudo apt-get install build-essential python3-pip ninja-build clang wget autoconf pkg-config libtool
-* sudo pip3 install meson
+* sudo pip3 install meson or pip3 install --user meson

 For Mac OSX:

 Install xcode and brew if not installed, then

-* brew update && brew install ninja meson
+* brew update && brew install ninja automake autoconf libtool gnu-sed python3 wget pkg-config
+* pip3 install --user meson

 If you want to target Android you will need to download the NDK and set the ANDROID_NDK env variable to the directory you uncompress it to, for example